 👪 Serving Size

 This lemon daffodil cake recipe makes 16 servings.
-However, you can half, double or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like to make more than 1 cake.
+However, you can half, double, or triple the recipe by clicking on the serving number and selecting the number of servings.
 The ingredient quantities will automatically adjust.
-You'll need additional angel food cake pans.
+You'll need additional angel food cake pans if you want to make more than one cake.

 🔢WW Points